 How green really are detergent brands?

 We asked major washing-up liquid brands how sustainable their products are, based on specific criteria.
-Compare the results in the table below.
+Compare the results in the table below, and for the full low-down on each brand head to our guide: how eco-friendly is your washing up liquid?

 Here’s a summary of our main findings: